 Photo: Malou Lasquite

-Young explorers can join a Bridge tour to discover the inner workings of navigating both ships sailing in the Galápagos, National Geographic Islander II and National Geographic Endeavour II.
-Plus, with our fleet-wide open Bridge policy, they can observe instruments and maps and ask officers questions at any time.
-Our exclusive family program aims to nurture and inspire the next generation of explorers, scientists, conservationists, and maybe even ship captains!
+Young explorers can join a Bridge tour to discover the inner workings of navigating the four ships sailing in the Galápagos.
+Plus, with a fleet-wide open Bridge policy, they can observe instruments and maps and ask officers questions at any time of day.
+National Geographic-Lindblad Expeditions' exclusive family program aims to nurture and inspire the next generation of explorers, scientists, conservationists and maybe even ship captains!